meilisearch/documentation/learn/contributing/contributing_to_docs.md

 ### Issues

-The documentation team uses [GitHub Issues](https://github.com/meilisearch/documentation/issues/new) to track tasks.
+The maintainers of Meilisearch's documentation use [GitHub Issues](https://github.com/meilisearch/documentation/issues/new) to track tasks.
 Helpful issues include:

 - Bug reports detailing technical issues with this website
 - Requests for new features such as versioning or an embedded console